-- the use of vitamin B12 to target the transcobalamin II receptor which is upregulated in numerous diseases including cancer, rheumatoid arthritis, certain neurological and autoimmune disorders with two U.S. patents and four U.S. and four European patent applications; and

-- oral delivery of a wide variety of molecules which cannot otherwise be orally administered, utilizing the active transport mechanism which transports vitamin B12 into the systemic circulation with six U.S. patents and two European patents and two U.S. and one European patent application.
+- the use of vitamin B12 to target the transcobalamin II receptor which is upregulated in numerous diseases including cancer, rheumatoid arthritis, certain neurological and autoimmune disorders with two U.S. patents and several U.S. and worldwide patent applications; and - · oral delivery of a wide variety of molecules which cannot otherwise be orally administered, utilizing the active transport mechanism which transports vitamin B12 into the systemic circulation with six U.S. patents and two European patents and several U.S. and worldwide patent applications.

-We also have intellectual property in connection with the use of another B vitamin, folic acid, for targeting of polymer therapeutics.
+We also have intellectual property in connection with the use of other B vitamins, folic acid and biotin, used in conjunction with vitamin B12 for targeting of nanoparticles and polymer therapeutics.
 Enhanced tumor delivery is achieved by targeting folate receptors, which are upregulated in certain tumor types.
-We have two U.S. and two European patent applications related to folate polymer therapeutics.